bytecodeio/treemap/README.md

 6. Click **Create Repository**
 7. Upload `treemap.js` to this repository and commit.

-Your custom visulization is now hosted on github. `https://YOUR_USERNAME.github.io/treemap.js`
+Your custom visualization is now hosted on github. `https://YOUR_USERNAME.github.io/treemap.js`

 You can use this URL in your Looker instance for production.